mad-hin/English-notes/writing.md

     - `I am writing to complaint...`
     - `I am writing to express my concern of...`
     - `I would like to that this opportunity to express my disappointment towards` XXX
+    - `I am writing to express my dissatisfaction with` XXX
     - `I sincerely hope that all of you read through this email seriously to` XXX
     - `I would like to emphasize the importance of` XXX
     - `To begin with, it was unacceptable and intolerable for you to ...`